 “Anything, Anytime, Anywhere”: The development of services and digital channels have multiple potential contact points with customers for B2C and B2B companies.
 In this constant evolution of customer behavior, companies must adapt and develop their marketing channels.
 While B2C actors have been adapting quickly, B2B companies often still have a long way to go and can learn from their B2C counterparts how to optimize the use of digital channels.
 B2B buyers aspire to benefit from the same omni-channel experience they enjoy as consumers.
 More than 50% of professional buyers forecast that at least half of their purchasing will be done online.

-Head of Division of an Automotive OEM
+Head of Planning Department of an Aerospace Manufacturer

 Typical questions we face:What are my customers’ expectations in terms of channels?
 Which channels must I develop/strengthen?
 How can I differentiate them according to markets/segments?

 Typical questions we face:How can B2B companies learn from B2C best practices in terms of omni-channeling?

 Typical questions we face:How will I manage the impact on my legacy channels (e.g. cannibalization) and business model?

 Typical questions we face:Which trajectory/transition roadmap should be put in place?
 Incremental innovations or disruption?
 What will be the impact on my organization?
 Where should I place customer relationships in my organization?